asteriosk/web/service/index.md

 <section markdown="1">

-I regularly serve in the program committees of VLDB, SIGMOD and ICDE and I was the information Director of the <a href="http://www.sigmod.org/publications/sigmod-record/">SIGMOD Record</a> journal for roughly 7 years.
+I regularly serve in the program committees of VLDB, SIGMOD and ICDE.
+I was the information Director of the <a href="http://www.sigmod.org/publications/sigmod-record/">SIGMOD Record</a> journal for roughly 7 years.
 I have organized the workshop on Data Analytics at sCale (DanaC) on 2014 and 2015.
 I regularly serve  in the <a href="https://reproducibility.sigmod.org">Repeatability &amp; Workability Evaluation</a> committee (2010, 2021 and 2022).

 You can find detailed information below.

 ###### Chair and Organizer
+- Workshop Chair of <a href="https://2025.eurosys.org/">EuroSys 2025</a>
+- Demonstrations Chair of <a href="https://icde2024.github.io/">ICDE 2024</a>
 - Proceedings Chair of <a href="http://sigmod2021.org">SIGMOD 2021</a>
 - Local Organizations Chair of <a href="http://sigmod2019.org">SIGMOD 2019</a> (will be held in Amsterdam!)
 - Track chair for Programming Models and Runtime Systems in <a href="http://www.ccgrid2019.org/">ccGrid 2019</a>